 Another common chemical and allergen exposure risk associated with underwear is elastic.

-What is the best way to wash your underwear?
+Dermatologist tips for the best way to wash your underwear

 - Avoid using fabric softener or anti-static drier sheets when laundering your underwear.